-I offer individuals and couples a confidential and therapeutic space, where you can heal and make sense of whatever might be causing distress or dis-ease.
+I offer a space to heal and make sense of whatever might be causing distress or dis-ease.

 Therapy is a collaborative experience and it is my role to help you find what you seek.

 In addition to my classical training and experience, I am a practitioner of yoga and meditation.
 This has nourished what I offer in counselling and continues to inform my approach to therapy and life.

 I trained at the University of Edinburgh and hold a master's degree in counselling along with their postgraduate diploma.